rajdor/ExportLoadExamples/README.md

   Curerntly these are simple examples, thus the 'common' file format is also simple; Pipe delimted, no quotes or escapes It is suggested that a common file format be tested against each database, load and unload utility for the following items:
   * Delimiters
-  * quoted values
+  * Quoted values
   * Carriage returns
   * Escape characters
   * Nulls
   Additionally, Dates, Times and Timestamps be consistently specified for each load and unload utility.

-A few different snippets are used in this project including:
+A few useful snippets are used in this project including:
 * yes no ask shell script input
 * shell script banner
 * aws cli s3 copy
 * cli database select value to shell script variable
-* gzip and unzip for reshdit loads
+* gzip and unzip for Redshift loads